menychtak/Containerized_Kubernetes_DataScience_project/README.md

 # Containerized Kubernetes Data Science Project

 This project is a containerized application built with Flask for managing a simple to-do list, integrated with a PostgreSQL database.
-It is designed to run with Docker containers and includes a frontend interface to interact with the backend.
-Additionally, it can be deployed using Kubernetes for orchestration and management of the services.
+It includes a frontend interface to interact with the backend.
+You can run this project using either **Docker Compose** or **Kubernetes**.
+The current setup is initialized to run with **Kubernetes**, but instructions for Docker Compose are also provided.

 ## Features